 Careers that would benefit from Counselling Skills include; Human Resources (HR) Nursing & Healthcare, Teaching, any Team Leaders and Managers.

-In order to become a practising counsellor learners need to achieve a subject specialism at level 4/5.
-These courses are assessed through a portfolio of evidence and an external exam as well.
+To become a practising counsellor, learners need to achieve a subject specialism at level 4/5.
+These courses are assessed through a portfolio of evidence and, in some cases, an external exam as well.

 Who is this course for?